PierreLvx/lavaux.lv/Readme.md

 I am open sourcing it so that you can tweak my fork too.
 The codebase is very small and delete key friendly.

+## Extra AMP Modules

+Extra AMP modules, such as Twitter and YouTube are enabled via the frontmatter.

 ## License

 Everything but the posts and images is under the MIT license.